 The bond I have with my almost 13-year-old daughter amazes most people.

 Perhaps we’re as close as we are because, for many years, it was just me and her.
 For years after she was born, I carried her around like a kangaroo.
+When she was young, her father and I realized our relationship just wasn’t working out.
+We contacted a family lawyer and had a very easy divorce process.
+Because of this, and him moving away, I spent a lot more time with her than he did.
 Today we share some of the similarities of twins.
 We often finish each other’s sentences.
 We sit the same way when we watch television.
 We hold hands.
 I know exactly what she’s thinking at certain times, just as she knows what I’m thinking.
 If we’re eating, I’ll pass her a drink at the exact same time as she opens her mouth to ask me to do so.

 Yes, I am her parent, but we also enjoy each other’s company—like best friends.
 We can talk for hours.
 Or we can sit together in comfortable silence, like an old married couple.
 Often, we will go on mother-daughter trips, sleep in the same bed and spoon.